declarativesystems/pdqtest/doc/hiera.md

 Note that you would need to duplicate your hard-coded mock data between the rspec tests and any acceptance tests.

-In the more complex cases it may instead be desireable to mock the hiera data in order to enable Puppet's regular lookup systems to work.
+In the more complex cases it may instead be desirable to mock the hiera data in order to enable Puppet's regular lookup systems to work.

 ## Mocking Hiera (RSpec tests)